What Is Implied Volatility

 Last but not least: historical volatility

-To make this article complete we should check the counterpart of implied volatility which is historical volatility.
+To make this article complete we should check the counterpart of implied volatility for options which is historical volatility.
 This term or metric is not a rocket science at all.
 While implied volatility is the expected volatility of “tomorrow”, historical volatility is the volatility of “yesterday”.
 That’s the whole secret, folks.

 Usually, historical volatility is lower then the implied volatility.
 The reason for this is that market participants usually expect the worst and willing to pay more than an option is really worth.
 Which is good for us, the option traders.
 Yey!